 string resource.
 In figure 10, you can see the translations for each string

-- Load the version of the APK you are about to publish into the APK Analyzer.
+- Load the version of the app you are about to publish into the APK Analyzer.

-- In the top-right corner of APK Analyzer, click Compare With.
+- In the top-right corner of the APK Analyzer, click Compare with previous APK....

-In the selection dialog, find the APK that was last published to your users and click OK.
+In the selection dialog, find the artifact that was last published to your users and click OK.

 A dialog similar to the one in figure 11 appears to help you assess the impact the update might have on users.